egallesio/STklos/vm.md

 ```

-The following sets a docstring for a procedure:
+The following sets the docstring and the formal parameter list
+documentation for a procedure:

 ```
 DOCSTRG
+FORMALS
 ```

 Example: